mleiwe/mlops-zoomcamp/cohorts/2024/04-deployment/Ch4_Notes_ML.md

 * `Description`: This allows you to read the MLflow models

-## Calling/Invoking the Lambda function
+### Calling/Invoking the Lambda function for non stream events
-In the final set up you can call this lambda function in multiple ways
+If you aren't using a stream you can send JSON requests to your functions in the following ways

 1. Using AWS Lambda Function URLs:

     AWS Lambda Function URLs provide a built-in HTTPS endpoint for your Lambda function.
 Probably the simplest way to do it.
 The URL structure is as follows: